-The Office managed its finances prudently.
-It operated within its approved 2018-19 appropriation, prepared reliable financial statements, maintained effective financial-related controls, and complied with its governing authority-The Provincial Auditor Act.
+The Office manages its finances prudently.
+It operated within its approved 2019-20 appropriation, prepared reliable financial statements, maintained effective financial-related controls, and complied with its governing authority-The Provincial Auditor Act.
+The unqualified independent external audit reports on key aspects of the Office's operations, finances, and controls give legislators and the public confidence in the reliability of the Office's administration.
+The Report also includes further detail on the Office's operational and financial performance for the year ended March 31, 2020.